Headstorm/Interview/challenges/DataScienceChallenge.md

 activities and seasons with the possibility of generating a significant economic impact.

 ### Evaluation
-For each `(longitude, latitude, time)` 3-tuple in the given test set, which represents the location and time (in UTC) of an agronomic activity, you must predict the season in which the 3-tuple occurred.
+For each `(longitude, latitude, time)` 3-tuple in the given training set, which represents the location and time (in UTC) of an agronomic activity, you must predict the season in which the 3-tuple occurred.

 There is a data set provided in `data/events.csv` you can use to train your model.
 Your model